infomongo/infomongo.github.io/content/locators.md

 At [Placeable][1] we created a platform that allowed us to quickly build store locators for our clients.
 I did the UX design of the templates used in the system.
 These were “skinned” with the site‘s branding.
 I was also part of the engineering team that built the system.

-Sites built on our platform combined top-tier usability with best in class SEO.
+Sites built on our platform combined top-tier usability with best-in-class SEO.

 Some example sites: